 I welcome your thoughts and suggestions.
 Be blunt if you need to, I'm from an area of the UK where blunt is never taken as rudeness.

 Post #1 made 7 months ago

 Last edited by AdeDunn on 24 Oct 2017, 02:48, edited 2 times in total.

-- SVA Brewer With Under 5 Brews From Great Britain
+- SVA Brewer With Over 5 Brews From Great Britain